Famous Studios: Legacy

+Famous Studios' library has been regarded as ones with varying quality, comparable to those produced by Terrytoons and Screen Gems.
+While the studio benefited from inheriting key figures who worked under Fleischer Studios, animation historians noted a diverge in style by the 1950's that's considered inferior to its predecessor.
+Leonard Maltin would derided the company's style for being highly formulaic and largely oriented toward a young audience while having none of the artistic ambition or sophistication that management under the Fleischer brothers strove for, while Steve Stanchfield would note there use of unusually violent gags, particularly ones under Dave Tendlar's supervision.

-Despite the reputation of the studio in recent years, their shorts have since gained a cult following on both public domain home media and in animation circles.
+The studio never gained the artistic acclaim of Walt Disney Productions, Warner Bros.
+Cartoons, MGM Cartoons, Walter Lantz Productions or UPA later in its life.
+Despite this, the Famous shorts have since gained a cult following on both public-domain home media and in animation circles.
 The 1961 short Abner the Baseball is displayed at the Baseball Hall of Fame.

 Ownership and licensing

-Throughout the 1950s, most of the major Hollywood studios, severely underestimating the value of their back-catalog, sold off their film libraries to various television companies.
+Throughout the 1950s, most of the major Hollywood studios sold off their film libraries to various television companies.
 In the case of Paramount, throughout the decade, they sold off the Famous Studios library to various different TV syndication companies resulting in multiple studios owning different cartoons.

+U.M. & M. TV Corporation

 In January 1956, Paramount sold the Pre-October 1950 Fleischer and Famous Studios cartoons (excluding Popeye and Superman) to U.M. & M. TV Corporation for $3 million.
 In 1957, U.M & M was bought out by National Telefilm Associates (NTA).
-In the 1980s, NTA changed its name to Republic Pictures.
-After a brief period of ownership by Spelling Entertainment in 1994, Republic Pictures was purchased by Paramount's parent company Viacom in 1996, placing the shorts back in Paramount's control (Republic Pictures was renamed Melange Pictures LLC. in 2013).
+In the 1980s, NTA changed its name to Republic Pictures after the original studio of that name, whose library NTA had also acquired.
+After a brief period of ownership by Spelling Entertainment in 1994, Republic Pictures was purchased by Paramount's parent company Viacom (now Paramount Skydance Corporation) in 1996, placing the shorts back in Paramount's control (Republic Pictures was renamed Melange Pictures LLC. in 2006).

 Due to poor attention to then-required copyright renewals over the decades, many of these cartoons are now in the public domain.